 Encrypted content is removed after receipt.

-AliasCloak is not a normal inbox, not a marketing email tool, and not a chat app.
-It is an anonymous, encrypted, mailbox-style communication layer.
+AliasCloak is not a normal inbox, not a marketing email tool, and not a live chat app.
+It is an anonymous, encrypted, mailbox-style communication layer for secure message and file delivery.

 | Capability | AliasCloak approach | Why it matters |